Listen to course literature and texts

 The speech synthesis Tortalk reads all the text you highlight on the screen, including PDF files and websites.
 Choose between different Swedish and English voices.
 Tortalk is installed on all SLU student computers.
-You can also install the program on your own computer from SLU’s software share.
+You can download and install the program on your own computer from SLU’s software share.
 Log in with your student account.
 If you need help, turn to IT-support.

 Reading Latin lists